slauzinho/caixa.py/README.md

 ```
 Optional commands
 ------------------
-1.Create Excel files:
+- Create Excel files:
 ```bash
 python caixa.py -u [username] --excel
 ```
 By using the flag --excel we can create a table in Excel with our transactions and transactions date.
 If you dont choose a password   the script will create the file based on the data previously saved.

-2. Custom filenames
+- Custom filenames
 ```bash
 python caixa.py -u [username] -p [password] -f [filename]
 ```